-Beaver Control The Humane Way
+Beaver Control - The Humane Way

-Traditional methods such as using beaver traps for beaver trapping won't solve your problem for long, trap one and other beavers will quickly move in to fill the void - you'll find yourself beaver trapping repeatedly again and again.
+Getting rid of beavers is a common request.
+Traditional beaver control methods such as using beaver traps for beaver trapping won't solve your problem for long, trap one and other beavers will quickly move in to fill the void - you'll find yourself beaver trapping repeatedly again and again.

 Take away their food and shelter, and they will move on to greener pastures.
 In the case of beavers, wood and trees are not only their shelter, but also their food.
 You can make your property less appealing to beavers by controlling the food source - by smarter tree management methods.

 While beavers prefer certain trees, they do not necessarily take them in order of preference.
 When planting trees along a shoreline, consider less palatable varieties, such as spruces in the eastern U.S. and cascara in the West, and plant them ten yards or more from the shore when possible.
 Cylindrical tree cages are the best way to protect valuable shoreline trees already in place that you do not want to remove.
-It is important to point out that you do not want to use chicken wire to construct your tree cage, instead use 19 gauge hardware cloth or sturdy 2×4 welded wire fencing.
+It is important to point out that you do not want to use chicken wire to construct your tree cage, instead use 19 gauge hardware cloth or sturdy 2 by 4 welded wire fencing.
 You can paint your hardware cloth with a flat brown spray paint to make it blend in with surroundings.
 When the time comes to install the cage, encircle the trunk, leaving a space of about six inches between the tree and the wire - this is very important to allow the tree room to grow.
 On one end of the cage, bend every other horizontal wire into hooks to connect with the other side.

 They may appear over-sized, but when the wind blows they still sway and touch the sides.
 This allows room for growth.
 Generally, wrap up to 4' and leave enough room to place 2 fists in between the tree and the welded wire.
 Trapping companies could not catch the beaver, even if they did, the trees still need protection from the next beavers that come along.
 Call The Skunk Whisperer to beaver wrap your trees - the cost to remove a large beaver chewed tree can easily cost over $1000.
 We can beaver wrap your trees and save you a lot of money in a short period of time.

 Painting trees is one of the newer tree related beaver control methods practiced today.
 Mature tree trunks are coated with a mixture of sand and paint to help prevent gnawing.
 And for aesthetic purposes, the paint can be color-coded to match the trees.
 Your local paint store can color match exterior paint to the color of your trees if you bring them a 6″ piece of the bark.
 Trees should only be painted about four feet high and young trees should not be painted at all.
 Instead, you can use the tree cages described above to protect trees too young to be painted.
 The paint used on your trees should be a specific mixture of sand to paint.